 After seven months of development, (sorry it slipped, I was a bit busy with school) I’m proud to announce the release of version 1.3.0 of the Muon Suite.

 The Muon Package Management Suite is a collection of package management applications that make package management easy on Debian-based systems, whether or not you know what “package management” means.
 Packages for Kubuntu 11.10 “Oneiric Ocelot” are available in the QApt PPA.
 Packages for the development version of Kubuntu 12.04 are available through the official repositories.

 The focus of this release has been refining the various applications in the Muon Suite to be rock-solid.
-All reported crashes have been fixed, leaving zero crash reports open in the bug tracker.
-This being said, Muon Suite 1.3 is not without some very nifty new features, including a totally new Update Manager to replace the old updater that was just a stripped-down version of the Muon Package Manager, as well as some additional bling for the Muon Software Center.
+All reported crashes have been fixed, leaving zero crash reports open in the bug tracker. :D This being said, Muon Suite 1.3 is not without some very nifty new features, including a totally new Update Manager to replace the old updater that was just a stripped-down version of the Muon Package Manager, as well as some additional bling for the Muon Software Center.

 I would like to also thank the KDE translation team for their awesome work this cycle.
 The Muon Suite is now over 70% translated in 29 different languages, making it accessible to a wide variety of users across the world.
 Thanks a bunch, kde-l10n!

 By far the biggest feature for 1.3, the Muon Update Manager has seen a rewrite.
 Before, the Muon Update Manager was really just a stripped down version of the Muon Package Manager, with the filters and package search removed.
 The new design for 1.3 was built with an update management workflow in mind, and is much more user-friendly and update-oriented.